Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

 Black Moor History

-All Goldfish varieties can trace their history back to the Prussian or Gibel carp.
-Through selective breeding of these fish that developed odd genetic characteristics such as gold coloration and twin tails, all the 100 plus different varieties have been developed.
+All Goldfish varieties can be traced back to the Prussian or Gibel carp.
+Through selective breeding of these fish that developed odd genetic characteristics such as gold coloration and twin tails, all 100 plus different varieties have been created.

-The Moor Goldfish lineage can be traced back to the telescoped-eyed Moor, which was derived from the twin-tailed Wakin, the most popular Goldfish variety in Japan.
+The Moor Goldfish lineage can be traced back to the telescoped-eyed Moor, derived from the twin-tailed Wakin, Japan's most popular Goldfish variety.

 Chinese records refer to twin-tailed varieties in the 16th century, so Moors would have been developed around this period.